 Maintenance and Support Services

-5.1 Unless provided otherwise in the relevant Transaction Document, and subject to earlier termination of this Agreement, Sword shall provide the Maintenance and Support Services for the Initial Support Period upon the terms and conditions of this Agreement, and in particular in accordance with the Support Policy.
-Unless Maintenance and Support Services are terminated by either party at the end of the Initial Support Period by no less than 30 days’ prior written notice, the Maintenance and Support Services may be renewed for additional subsequent 12 month periods thereafter by executing an order in writing (each a “Renewal Period”).
-Either party may give notice at the relevant time to terminate only the Maintenance and Support Services provided pursuant to a specific Transaction Document, but not only part of the same unless agreed otherwise by the other party.
+5.1 Unless provided otherwise in the relevant Purchase Order, and subject to earlier termination of this Agreement, Sword shall provide the Maintenance and Support Services for the Initial Support Period upon the terms and conditions of this Agreement, and in particular in accordance with the Support Policy.
+Unless Maintenance and Support Services are terminated by either party at the end of the Initial Support Period by no less than 30 days’ prior written notice, the Maintenance and Support Services may be renewed for additional subsequent 12 month periods thereafter by executing a further Purchase Order in writing (each a “Renewal Period”).
+Either party may give notice at the relevant time to terminate only the Maintenance and Support Services provided pursuant to a specific Purchase Order, but not only part of the same unless agreed otherwise by the other party.

 5.2 If the Customer terminates any Maintenance and Support Services in accordance with Section 5.1, or Sword terminates the Maintenance and Support Services due to the Customer’s breach, and the Customer subsequently requests Sword to re-commence providing such Maintenance and Support Services and Sword agrees to do so, Sword shall be entitled as a condition to re-commencing the Maintenance and Support Services to charge a re-commencement fee of up to 100% of the charges that would have been paid during the period of no support had Maintenance and Support Services been provided uninterrupted and to reflect any effort required of Sword to implement any Maintenance Releases released by Sword during that period.